leminlimez/CowabungaLite/README.md

 # Cowabunga Lite
 A jailed customization toolbox for iOS 15+ on all devices.

 Please back up your devices before using this software!
-We are not responsible for damage to your device.
+We are not responsible for damage to your device. **If you see the data transferring screen, you __MUST__ select Do Not Transfer Apps and Data**

 Join the [Discord](https://discord.gg/Cowabunga) for additional support and sneak peaks.
 Support us on [Patreon](https://patreon.com/Cowabunga_iOS) to be featured in the home screen and to get access to exclusive private beta builds!